I’m a movie and TV dork.

 Spirited Away: This was another Hiyao Miyazaki/Studio Ghibli movie we love.
 It’s also a look at parenting (a big theme in the Miyazaki films), at the value of your name, at taking care of the earth (another Miyazaki theme) and at how to listen to what someone really needs.

-The Vincent Price adaptations of Edgar Allen Poe: Twice-Told Tales, The Comedy of Terrors, The Raven and Tales of Terror are among the adaptations Sarah has watched.
-She loves Poe’s work and we’ve talked a lot about these, which are almost to-the-word true reflections of the text in some cases.
-We’ve talked about the darkness in Poe’s work, she’s memorized large parts of The Raven, and we’ve discussed the effect Poe had on other mystery and horror writers.
+The Vincent Price adaptations of Edgar Allen Poe: Twice-Told Tales, The Comedy of Terrors, The Raven and Tales of Terror are among the adaptations Ashar has watched.
+He loves Poe’s work and we’ve talked a lot about these, which are almost to-the-word true reflections of the text in some cases.
+We’ve talked about the darkness in Poe’s work, he’s memorized large parts of The Raven, and we’ve discussed the effect Poe had on other mystery and horror writers.

 More resources on learning from movies and TV